 More than the prestige and above-average salary, the pandemic has shown the world that doctors have an extraordinary commitment to their chosen careers.
 While one study found that students choose a career in medicine for the perceived respect that they would get from society ( Zayabalaradjane et al., 2018), a career in medicine lets the practitioner contribute to society in significant ways that bring fulfillment and personal satisfaction.

 The challenges brought about by the COVID-19 pandemic have at the same time, increased interest in the profession.
-Seeing physicians and other health care professionals challenged like never before in recent history has inspired thousands of young men and women to pursue a career in medicine.
+Physicians and other health care professionals, such as those with online degrees in nursing, are challenged like never before in recent history and has inspired thousands of young men and women to pursue a career in medicine.

 Among the factors that motivate students to pursue a career in medicine are humanitarian and scientific reasons (both at 14.2%), societal (17.8%), and personal (53.9%).
 Being able to serve the community, as well as society, are the most common motivations cited (Zayabalaradjane et al., 2018).